AndrewAtLarge/BibUpdate/README.rst

   database if the entry does *not* have an ``mrnumber`` field.
 With this switch all entries are checked and updated.

--c --check_all  Check/validate all bibtex entries against a database
+-c --check      Check/validate all bibtex entries against a database

   Prints a list of entries in the BibTeX file that have fields different from those given by the corresponding database.
 The original BibTeX file is not